Success Stories of the small businesses that have benefited from OSHA's On-site Consultation Program and SHARP.

-Using a free consultation service largely funded by the U.S. Occupational Safety and Health Administration (OSHA), employers can find out about potential hazards at their worksites, improve their occupational injury and illness prevention programs, and even qualify for a one-year exemption from routine OSHA inspections.
+Using a free consultation service largely funded by the OSHA, employers can find out about potential hazards at their worksites, improve their occupational injury and illness prevention programs, and even qualify for a one-year exemption from routine OSHA inspections.

 The service is delivered by state governments using well-trained professional staff.
 Most consultations take place on-site, though limited services away from the worksite are available.